marshl/Lobster/README.md

 **MimeTypes**: The mime type list is used exclusively by columns with the CLOB_DATA purpose.
 It defines which mime types can be used by this column.
 So for the FoxModules table, which stores text CLOB data in one column, and binary BLOB data in another, each column has a distinct list of mime types accepted by that column.
 A mime type should not appear in multiple columns, but no warning will be raised if it does.
 However an error will be raised if you specify a mime type that does not appear in any CLOB_DATA columns.

 **Sequence**: if this element is attached to an ID column, then the sequence with this name will be automatically incremented and used when inserting data into this table.

-###ClobType.xsd

-The ClobType.xsd file is used to validate all Clob Type files.
-If Lobster warns you that there are errors in your Clob Type file, review the log for the exact problems and check the schema for a technical description of how to write a Clob Type file.

-###Using Lobster
-Please take everything beyond this point with a pinch of salt, as I haven't nailed down the UI of Lobster yet, and it may change without updates to this readme.

-When you start Lobster you will first see a list that shows all the connection files that Lobster found in the specified DatabaseConnections folder.
-Lobster can only be connected to one database at at time, and it is here where you select which database to connect to.

-Select your database connection, and then click Connect

-If the connection is successful, you will be moved to the second tab.
-Here you will see two panes.
-The left pane is the a tree view representation of the folders in the CodeSource directory that have a ClobType associated with them.

-If you select one of the folders, the right hand pane will then display all files associated with that folder.
-A file can be in one of three states:

- - **Synchronised**: A synchronised file is one that is both on the local computer and on the database, and has successfully been connected by Lobster.
-Saving any changes to a synchronised file will automatically push those changes to the database.
- - **Local Only**: Local only files are files that do not have a counterpart on the database.
-These files can be inserted using the Insert button.
-Once a local-only file has been inserted, it will become synchronised.
- - **Database Only**: A database only file is one that does not have a local counterpart.
-These files may have been deleted your folder, from the repository itself, or they may have been automatically created by FOX.

-The third tab is the Working File List.
-Any files that are not marked as read-only will appear here.
-This includes files that are synchronised, as well as files that are local-only.

-Both the Tree View tab and the Working Files tab have the same set of actions in the action ribbon.
-Those  actions are:

- - **Refresh**: This button re-queries the database and re-parses the local file system for files.
-The local directories are automatically re-parsed when any modifications to them are made, but this action can be used if there are new files on the database.
- - **Insert**: This button is only enabled when a local-only file is selected.
-It creates a new row in the table for that file's Clob Type and inserts the file data.
-If the Clob Type has more than one table, Lobster will ask which table you want to insert into.
-If the Clob Type uses mime-types, then Lobster will ask which mime-type this file should be inserted as.
- - **Reclob**: This button is only enabled when a synchronised file is selected.
-It updates the file data in the row that corresponds to that file with the data stored locally.
-This action is called automatically whenever the file is modified, but this action can force and update if the file is locked, although you will be prompted.
- - **Explore**: This button is only enabled for files that are located locally (local-only or synchronised).
-It opens a new instance of Windows Explorer in the directory of the folder, with the file selected.
- - **Diff**: This button is only enabled when a synchronised file is selected.
-It opens a new instance your specified merging program (TortoiseMerge by default) with the local version and database versions of the file displayed.
-If the file has been last updated by Clobber or Lobster, there will be a comment at the end of the file specifying when and by who.
- - **Pull**: This button is only enabled for files that are database-only.
-It pulls down a copy of the file into a temporary location and executes it with the default application.